 Eleven Things Worth Knowing about travelling on the Snabbtåg services:

 (1) Snabbtåg is the fastest train service in Sweden.

-(4) Sweden has no high speed lines, so the X2000 trains TILT to make them faster; and they also call at fewer stations than IC trains, when those trains share a route.
+(4) Sweden has no high speed lines, so the X2000 trains TILT to make them faster; and they also call at fewer stations than the IC trains, when those trains also share a route.